EarlPitts/earlpitts/README.md

 Hi!
 My name is Bendeguz.
 I’m a programmer living in Hungary.
-I’m currently working in the domain of IT Security.
+I’m currently working as a Software Developer.

-My interests are mainly systems programming, embedded systems and computer science in general, mainly the theory of computation and programming languages.
+My interests lie mainly in programming language theory, type theory and functional programming in general.

 I’m a firm believer of FOSS, the importance of decentralization, the UNIX philosophy and the hacker mindset.
 I think programming is one of the most creative and intellectually satisfying activities one can pursue.